 If you’re required to undertake a working component for your course, this is usually allowable.
 However, it must be categorised as a necessary component of your course.
-If you need to clarify whether or not your working component is a requirement of your course, the registered migration agents* at the SUPRA Legal Service can help you.
+If you need to clarify whether or not your working component is a requirement of your course, the registered migration agents* at our Legal Service can help you.

 You can’t extend a student visa.
 If your study requirements have changed, or you want to stay longer after your student visa expires, you’ll need to apply for a new visa.

 If you declared your relationship on your original student visa, or the relationship began after your visa was granted, your partner may be able to come to Australia as a subsequent entrant.
-Contact SUPRA Legal Service for advice on this.
+Contact our Legal Service for advice on this.

 There is a visa that is specifically designed to allow international students to stay and work in Australia.
 You can only be granted this visa once in your lifetime, and there are tight time frames for applications.
 You must be in Australia when you apply for the visa and you can bring family if you wish.